-The Memorandum of understanding (MoU) on online advertising and IPR is a voluntary agreement facilitated by the European Commission to limit advertising on websites and mobile applications that infringe copyright or disseminate counterfeit goods.
+The Memorandum of understanding on online advertising and intellectual property rights (IPR) is a voluntary agreement facilitated by the European Commission to limit advertising on websites and mobile applications that infringe copyright or disseminate counterfeit goods.

-The MoU is a part of the Commission’s ‘follow the money’ approach to IPR enforcement (see below).
-The signatories of this MoU commit to minimise the placement of advertising on websites and mobile applications that infringe copyright or disseminate counterfeit goods.
+The signatories of this memonrandum of understanding (MoU) commit to minimise the placement of advertising on websites and mobile applications that infringe copyright or disseminate counterfeit goods.
 This will help to curtail the revenues of these websites and apps.
-The signatories will work with the Commission to monitor the impact and effectiveness of the MoU on the online advertising market.
-The MoU, which complements similar national initiatives, will be assessed after a year, during which the signatories will meet quarterly to analyse the progress achieved.
+The signatories also commit to monitor the impact and effectiveness of the MoU on the online advertising market.

 In March 2016, the Commission held a stakeholders' general meeting on online advertising and IPR, bringing all the interested parties together (the advertising industry, intermediaries, content protection sector, online media, right owners, civil society, consumer organisations, brands and advertisers).
 The stakeholders discussed the possibility of establishing a voluntary agreement at EU level in order to avoid the misplacement of advertising on IP-infringing websites, thereby restricting the flow of revenue to such sites while safeguarding the reputation of the advertisers and the integrity of the advertising industry.

 At the next general meeting in October 2016, stakeholders agreed on the basic principles of an agreement to help to restrict the income that IP-infringing websites get from online advertising.

 Websites and mobile applications that provide access to IPR-infringing content, goods or services on a commercial scale use the sale of advertising space as one of their revenue sources by misusing online advertising business models.